QR TOOLS

 Using Your iPhone's Built-In Features

-Apple has integrated a powerful QR Code scanner directly into iPhones running iOS 11 and later, similar to any Android device control center.
+Apple has integrated a powerful QR Code scanner directly into iPhones running iOS 11 and later.
 It is incredibly convenient to decode these codes without needing third-party apps using the built-in QR Code reader.
-This feature is very helpful for those who frequently interact with QR Codes daily.
 Here’s a detailed guide to help you make the most of QR Code scanning:

 1. Start with the Camera App: Open the native Camera app on your iPhone or iPod touch by tapping the camera icon, which comes pre-installed and requires no additional setup.
 This app serves as your gateway to scanning QR Codes quickly and effortlessly.